MarcoABCorrea/book-store-app/README.md

 # Book Store

-This repository contains a simple book list paginated with book details using Angular.js and a Node.js book export/import solution.
+This repository contains a simple book list paginated with book details and export/import solution.

+## Stack & Components

+* AngularJS
+* Bootstrap
+* SASS

 ## Setup and Running